Minimal Learning Machine for Multi-Label Learning: Background

 \subsection{A brief review of multi-label classification}

-The most straightforward approach for tackling the multi-label classification (MLC) problems is the so-called binary relevance (BR) problem transformation method \cite{boutell2004learning,tsoumakas2007multi}.
-In the BR, models are trained for each label separately with the one-vs-all approach.
-The prediction is then directly determined by these label-wise SLC models' predictions.
+The most straightforward approach to tackle multi-label classification (MLC) problems is the so-called binary relevance (BR) problem transformation method \cite{boutell2004learning,tsoumakas2007multi}.
+In the BR approach, models are trained for each label separately using the one-vs-all approach.
+The prediction is then directly determined by these label-wise SLC model predictions.
 For the BR, there are well-known shortcomings.
-For a large number of labels, BR, and also other problem transformation methods, can have high computational cost.
+For a large number of labels, BR, and also other problem transformation methods, can have a high computational complexity.
 In addition, it is assumed in the BR that the information of label dependencies is not needed in the training, i.e., each predicted label is solely determined by the input data.
 Despite its shortcomings, the BR is an important methodological baseline for the MLC.

-As depicted in \cite{tsoumakas2007multi} and Section \ref{sec1}, techniques for the MLC can be basically divided into \emph{problem transformation (PT)} and \emph{algorithm adaptation (AA)} methods.
-Besides the BR, another classical example of the PT is the label powerset (LP) \cite{tsoumakas2010random}, where each distinct combination of labels in the training set is treated as a different and single class.
-Actually, there exist many open-source software packages based on the PT techniques which provide implementations for the MLC algorithms via interfacing with standard single-label methods \cite{read2016meka,szymanski2019scikit,wever2021automl}.
+As depicted in \cite{tsoumakas2007multi} and Section \ref{sec1}, the MLC techniques can be basically divided into \emph{problem transformation (PT)} and \emph{algorithm adaptation (AA)} methods.
+In addition to BR, another classical example of PT is the label powerset (LP) \cite{tsoumakas2010random}, where each distinct combination of labels in the training set is treated as a single and different class.
+In fact, there exist many open source software packages based on PT techniques that provide implementations of MLC algorithms by interfacing with standard single-label methods \cite{read2016meka,szymanski2019scikit,wever2021automl}. {The CC method \cite{read2011classifier} is based on using the predictions of the BR model to extend the feature space with a chain structure.
+In this chain structure, an BR model is trained to predict a target label with a full set of features and a subset of predicted labels (at least the target label is excluded).}